mann0000/wax-game-bots/README.md

 # Content
 * metalwargame : basic scripts to play [Metal War](https://metal-war.com/).
 They allow you to raid automatically and repair your damaged units
+* ilovekolobok: basic scripts playing [Koloboks](http://wax.kolobok.io/).
+They allow you to adventure, breed, claim and send prizes to Rplanet automatically

 # Want to help?
 Make a pull request or chat with me!